 - vessel damage – high blood pressure may create aneurysms, an outward balloon-like bulging in walls of arteries.
 This can lead to a bursting of artery and internal bleeding;

 - stroke – remember always to check your patient's consciousness status!

 - kidney failure;

 - cognitive impairment.

 About 20% of adults worldwide suffer from hypertension.
-According to WHO (World Health Organization), the high blood pressure accounts for 9.4 million deaths every year.
+According to WHO (World Health Organization), high blood pressure accounts for 9.4 million deaths every year.
 As you can see the danger is real.
 We should do whatever we can to save ourselves from developing a hypertension.
-We will give you several advices which will help you keep your blood pressure low.
+We will give you several pieces of advice which will help you keep your blood pressure low.

-You should routinely check your blood pressure and in case of it being high, consult a healthcare specialist.
+You should routinely check your blood pressure, and, if it is high, consult a healthcare specialist.
 Luckily, there are also many ways, available for you right here and now, which can prevent and even treat hypertension:

 - maintaining a healthy diet: reducing salt and saturated fats intake, eating many fruits and vegetables.
 Our BMI calculator will verify your weight and tell you whether you need to change it, while the calorie calculator may help you cut down the number of calories you are eating with your meals;

 - avoiding alcohol and tobacco – our smoking recovery calculator will keep you motivated in dealing with addiction;

 - exercising and practicing sports – at least 30 minutes a day, measure the effects with our burned calories calculator!